What is bed rest?

 Will I be able to take care of my other children while on bed rest?

-If your healthcare provider has advised strict bed rest for you, will have to make arrangements for child care both during the day and at night.
+If your healthcare provider has advised strict bed rest, you will have to make arrangements for child care both during the day and at night.
 While challenging, try to provide some stability in your other children’s schedule or routine.
-Engage in activities with your children, such as watching a DVD together, helping them with homework, or reading stories together.
+Engage in activities with your children, such as watching a movie together, helping them with homework, or reading stories together.

 How can I prevent becoming constipated during my bed rest?